RENEE MONTAGNE, Host:

 NANCY SOLOMON: Unidentified Man: You can have your charters but never cross the doorway of our public schools.
 Take your pound of flesh.

 LUCIOUS JONES: Folks are having an issue with the transparency.
 And they're having an issue with trust.

 SOLOMON: Lucious Jones, a parent and PTA member, says Mayor Booker's reform plan was presented fully formed without involving parents.

-Mr. JONES: Theres been no community meetings.
+JONES: There's been no community meetings.
 There are parents, there are community people who really want to be involved.
 They want to be in on the ground floor.
 We want to see community schools.
 We want to see functioning traditional public schools.

-Professor PAUL TRACTENBERG (Education Law, Rutgers University): It's driven by corporate notions of how one might run a more efficient system of schooling, not really by focusing on professionalization of education.
+PAUL TRACTENBERG: It's driven by corporate notions of how one might run a more efficient system of schooling, not really by focusing on professionalization of education.
 But rather, the reverse of de-professionalizing the schools, and assuming that if you're successful as a corporate manager, you can run a school system.

 SOLOMON: A few days after Tractenberg made these comments, Governor Chris Christie announced he would hand over the operation of five underperforming schools in New Jersey to private companies.
 Trachtenberg says he fears Newark is headed in the same direction, privatizing education through for-profit school operators and charter schools.

-Mayor CORY BOOKER (Newark, New Jersey): I think thats a horrible characterization, frankly.
+CORY BOOKER: I think that's a horrible characterization, frankly.

 SOLOMON: Newark Mayor Cory Booker.

 BOOKER: The focus of the Zuckerberg grant is not to fund charter schools.
 It will be going towards traditional district schools.
 So that is just a falsehood.